leaysgur/slides/docs/vuefes_jp-2025/index.md

 - What kind of contributions have I made?
 - What was I thinking while contributing?

-I'll touch on technical aspects, but I'd also like to talk about other things as well.
+I'll touch on technical aspects, but also other things.

 Submitted approximately [200 PRs](https://github.com/pulls?page=1&q=is%3Apr+author%3Aleaysgur+org%3Aoxc-project+created%3A%3C2025-09-01+sort%3Aupdated-desc+is%3Aclosed) between 2024/01/01~2025/08/31.